unepwcmc/ocean-plus-habitats/README.md

 * Ensure you have the latest `main` with `git checkout main; git pull origin main`
 * Deploy with `bundle exec cap production deploy TASK=import:refresh`

+## Update Redlist species timestamp

+To update the timestmap, just run `bundle exec rake import:update_redlist_timestamp` on the server.
+You can also run `bundle exec cap production deploy TASK=import:update_redlist_timestamp` to do this from your own machine, but it will include a new deploy.